arthurchipdean/react-treeviewer/README.md

 ## Something Missing?

-If you have ideas for more “How To” recipes that should be on this page, [let us know](https://github.com/facebookincubator/create-react-app/issues) or [contribute some!](https://github.com/facebookincubator/create-react-app/edit/master/template/README.md)
+If you have ideas for more “How To” recipes that should be on this page, or any additional features you would like [let us know](https://github.com/arthurchipdean/react-treeview/issues) or [contribute some!](https://github.com/arthurchipdean/react-treeview/pulls)
 "# react-treeview-ad"